PyromancerBoom/Orbital23/README.md

 #### Behind the scenes :

 For now, the registration functionality is NOT integrated with the service registry.
-However, services can be registered at the (POST) `:/register` endpoint with the following json format which is accepted with our service registry Consul as well :
+However, service information for registration can be sent at the (POST) `:/register` endpoint with the following json format which is accepted with our service registry Consul as well :

 ```
 [